251 Montgomery Street,

 1 person favorited this theater

-Built in 1929 and opened on January 25, 1930 as the 1,525-seat Paramount Theatre.
+Built in 1929, the 1,525-seat Paramount Theatre opened on January 25, 1930 with Richard Arlen in “Burning Up”.
 During the 1940’s, the Paramount Theatre was operated by Paramount Pictures Inc. through their subsidiary Wilby-Kincey.

 “The Robe” was the first CinemaScope film to be screened here, as were many 3D films in the 1950’s.
 The Paramount Theatre closed as a movie theatre in 1976, with a revival of “Gone With the Wind”.

 The theatre was restored and reopened in the 1983 as the Davis Theatre for the Performing Arts, which now showcases live theater performances.